Comparing metal mechanical pencils made of stainless steel, brass, aluminium and titanium…

 Firstly, titanium has the highest strength-to-weight ratio.
-It offers exceptional strength as a more light-weight alternative to stainless steel, making it ideal for someone with a need for lighter mechanical pencil.
+It offers exceptional strength as a more lightweight alternative to stainless steel, making it ideal for someone needing a lighter mechanical pencil.
 Perhaps someone with a less able grip may prefer a lighter metal mechanical pencil.
-But lets get on with exploring some of the other metals used for mechanical pencils.
+But let’s get on with exploring some of the other metals used for mechanical pencils.

-Stainless steel is denser and heavier than titanium, aluminium, and brass.
+Stainless steel is denser and heavier than titanium, aluminum, and brass.
 Its weight can vary depending on the specific alloy composition.
-A stainless steel mechanical pencil can be made of lets take for instance a 303 stainless steel.
-303 Stainless Steel is an austenitic stainless steel, meaning it contains austenite which is an is a metallic, non-magnetic allotrope of iron containing chromium, nickel, and small amounts of sulphur and phosphorus.
-The addition of sulphur improves machinability.
+For instance, a stainless steel mechanical pencil can be made of 303 stainless steel.
+303 Stainless Steel is an austenitic stainless steel, meaning it contains austenite, a metallic, non-magnetic allotrope of iron containing chromium, nickel, and small amounts of sulfur and phosphorus.
+The addition of sulfur improves machinability.

-Another example of a stainless steel would be 416L stainless steel which is a low-carbon martensitic stainless steel with additional molybdenum.
-It contains higher sulphur content than 303 stainless steel, enhancing machinability dramatically compared to the 303 stainless steel.
+Another example of stainless steel would be 416L stainless steel, a low-carbon martensitic stainless steel with additional molybdenum.
+It contains higher sulfur content than 303 stainless steel, enhancing machinability dramatically compared to 303 stainless steel.

-Aluminium has a moderate strength but is less strong than titanium and stainless steel with a density far lower at 2.70 g/cm3.
+Aluminium has moderate strength but is less strong than titanium and stainless steel, with a far lower density at 2.70 g/cm³.
 It compensates with its lightweight nature and good corrosion resistance.
-It is a much less dense metal, but as far as what is required of a mechanical pencil can suit perfectly if lightness is a must for an artist or designer.
+This less dense metal suits perfectly if lightness is a must for an artist or designer.

 Brass is commonly used in musical instruments, plumbing fittings, decorative hardware, electrical connectors, and ammunition casings due to its malleability and aesthetic appeal.
-It is also a favourite metal for a mechanical pencil or pen as it beautifully patinas over time to create a beautiful colour that many customers want.
+It is also a favorite metal for mechanical pencils or pens, as it beautifully patinas over time, creating a color many customers desire.
 Brass has good corrosion resistance but is not as strong as titanium, stainless steel, or aluminium.
 It may tarnish or corrode over time, especially in the presence of moisture.

 His beautifully hand-built metal mechanical pencils are sold all over the world.
-Made from titanium, stainless steel, aluminium and brass, they are collectable according to customers.
+Made from titanium, stainless steel, aluminium, and brass, they are collectible according to customers.
 Many customers purchase all of the varying models to collect a full set.
 We pride ourselves on good design and great quality metal mechanical pencils.
-As well as our metal pencils we have a range of wooden edition pencils too.
+In addition to our metal pencils, we have a range of wooden edition pencils too.
 All our pencils are designed and handmade by Nicholas Hemingway himself.
 The story of how he got into designing mechanical pencils and pens is a lovely one.

-Below is Nicholas Hemingway’s Mark II brass mechanical pencil which ages and patinas with you over time.
-His products are designed to last a lifetime and even be past on to relatives one day.
+Below is Nicholas Hemingway’s Mark II brass mechanical pencil, which ages and patinas with you over time.
+His products are designed to last a lifetime and even be passed on to relatives one day.

 Nicholas Hemingway’s mechanical pencils and pens are now bought all over the world.
 Some of the world’s most famous architects and artists use his pencils today.

 Nicholas’ grandfather had his own workshop in his house in Chelsea, London.
-He was always repairing things while Nicholas – as a young boy – looked on admiringly at the creativity of his grandfather.
-Far too young to use the lathe that his grandfather owned.
-He wished he would one day be skilled enough to make something on such a scary and dangerous looking machine.
-Whilst only aged 6 years old at this time that was to seem a distant thought.
+He was always repairing things while Nicholas, as a young boy, looked on admiringly at the creativity of his grandfather.
+Far too young to use the lathe that his grandfather owned, he wished he would one day be skilled enough to make something on such a scary and dangerous-looking machine.
+At only six years old, that seemed a distant thought.

 Nicholas’s grandfather’s old lathe which he still hand-turns his metal mechanical pencils on today.